eric-spoerner/world_weather_analysis/README.md

 * More Self-guided selection of vacation area
     * Allow multiple parameters to narrow data set down to a reasonable amount.
 Probably just ask about rain to start.
 Requires subjective binning.
-        * Keep running tally of values available for trip plannin
+        * Keep running tally of values available for trip planning
     * Auto-map itinerary.
         * Could use criteria to match weather, etc?
     * User will pick starting city once country is chosen and map is selected.